peichenli3/peichenli3/README.md

 - 👋 Hi there, my name is Peichen Li (李培晨).
-- 👀 I’m broadly interested in data science and financial economics.
+- 👀 I’m broadly interested in data science and financial economics (esp. household finance, market microstructure and big data).
 - 📫 if you would like to connect, please email me via peichenli.finecon@gmail.com
 - 🍺 Cheers!